ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

 ## Notes
 - This theme works best on Windows 11 **25H2** and later.
-- Works on devices with a screen resolution of 1280x720 and above.
+- Works on devices with a screen resolution of 1280⨯720 and above.
+- Ideal resolution and scale: 1920⨯1080 at 125%
-- This theme works well with displays having aspect ratio 16:9 at 125% scale
+- This theme works well with displays having an aspect ratio of **16:9** at 125% scale
 - This theme places the start menu wherever the taskbar is aligned.
-- This theme combines the start menu with the Phone Link panel and will only work on the 'New Windows 11 Start Menu'
+- This theme combines the start menu with the Phone Link panel and will only work on the 'New Windows 11 Start Menu'.
 - Compatible with both light and dark modes.

 ---